slikts/repython/README.md

 	$ python -m repython "python example.py" -d . ~/example

-This command would make repython recursively (i.e., including subdirectories) monitor both the working directory and the `~/example` directory.
+This command would make repython recursively monitor (i.e., including subdirectories) both the working directory and the `~/example` directory.

-The `-v` or `--verbose` argument can be used to get more detailed output from repython, and the `-q` or `--quiet` argument can be used to suppress all output.
+The `-v` or `--verbose` argument can be used to get more detailed output from repython, and the `-q` or `--quiet` argument can be used to suppress repython output.

 For more details please see: